 - Complete the identity checks

-Full identity checks are included in the process, especially when it comes to conducting a deposit or withdrawal.
+Full identity checks are included in the process, especially when it comes to conducting a deposit or withdrawal to or from a bank.
 In order to properly pass these checks, you will most likely need to provide a ‘proof of address’ as well as a piece of photo identification.
 These are carried out with Anti-Money Laundering (AML) regulations and ‘Know Your Customer’ (KYC) protocols.